 What is the Grange?

-- Host fun events like concerts, movie nights and potlucks
+- Host fun events like concerts and movie nights

 - Sponsor community dances and special events